 Foul odors in the home.

 Your options depend on a number of factors.
-To begin with, when was the last time you had the system pumped?
+To begin with, deteremine the last time your septic system was pumped?
 Secondly, do you have an adequate leach field, leach bed, sand filter, etc?

-However, some problems may not be visible or easy to determine due to the underground makeup of septic systems.
-Problems can range from a clogged line, to a saturated system or you might have an overstressed system due to inadequate size or improper design for your needs.
-Deterioration of some tanks can also occur, depending on the type of tank used in your system.
+However, some problems are not visible or easily determined due to the underground makeup of septic systems.
+Septic problems can range from a clogged line, to a saturated system.
+These problems are caused by an overstressed system due to inadequate sizing or improper design for your septic needs.
+In some rare instances deterioration of the actual tanks may occur.

-There are any number of problems that can cause system distress and it is best to contact a professional to determine your next course of action.
+Of course there are additional problems that can cause system distress so it is best to contact a professional to determine your next course of action.
 Don't wait until you have an emergency situation to get help.
 Contact JS Construction at 916-479-2455 and we will promptly be at your service.

-Yes, According to the U.S. Census, at least 10 percent of onsite septic systems fail.
+Yes, according to the U.S. Census, at least 10 percent of onsite septic systems fail.
 State agencies report that these failing systems are the third most common source of groundwater contamination.
 Failing septic systems due to improper maintenance may result in waste ending up in waterways, or your well, yard or house.
 It could even end up in someone else's drinking water.
-However, it can be avoided with an adequately sized, well maintained, properly working septic system.
+However, it can be avoided with an adequately sized, well maintained and properly working septic system.

 A septic system functions as a, "holding tank" where natural bacterial decomposes human waste into environmentally acceptable components.
 The major part is water that is mixed with some other components that are consumed by the bacterial action, gases, and undigested solids.
 The end products, called effluent, are discharged to the on-site environment.
 If maintained properly, septic systems cause no harm to the local underground environment.

 A septic system is comprised of two main components.
 These components include, a tank (typically 1200 to 2000 gallons) and a disposable area (Seepage pits, or leach lines, etc.).

-During an inspection, our service professional will try to determine the following:
+During an inspection, our service professional will attempt to determine: